emilravn/msc-thesis/README.md

 * To enable SSH connection via hostname you should install **avahi-daemon** on the Raspberry Pi 4.

 * Disable SPI with `raspi-config` as we are not interfacing with a microcontroller.
-Otherwise none of the functionality won't work!

 ## Workflow